James Burke (space engineer): Ranger program

 Burke was the first program manager of the Ranger program, a series of unmanned space missions by the United States in the 1960s whose objective was to obtain the first close-up images of the surface of the Moon.
 The Ranger spacecraft were designed to take images of the lunar surface, transmitting those images to Earth until the spacecraft were destroyed upon impact.
 Burke was in charge of spacecraft design, deep space tracking and control network, space flight operations and data reduction support systems, while the Space Science Division was in charge of the scientific experiments.
 Burke could combine the technological and theoretical to integrate mechanical and electrical features to achieve the difficult technical objectives.
 Along with his two associates, Burke had solved the major guidance problem, velocity control, associated with solid-propellant ballistic missiles.
 He was recognized as one of the laboratory's most perceptive research engineers, and advanced to become deputy to Cummings on the Vega Program.

-Technical difficulties and challenges, led to the failure of the first six flights.
-Following the first five failures, H.M.
-Schurmeier became project manager.
+Technical challenges led to the failure of the first six flights.
+Following the first five failures, Harris M. Schurmeier became project manager.
 The ranger program suffered an additional failure before Ranger 7 was successful.

-Burke participated in many other lunar, planetary and astrophysical projects.
+Burke participated in many other lunar, planetary, and astrophysical projects.
 He was a member of the human-powered flight team that won the Kremer prize.

-Burke continued to work in JPL until his retirement in 2001.
+Burke continued to work at JPL until his retirement in 2001.

-Minor planet 4874 Burke, discovered by Eleanor Helin is named after him, when he retired from JPL.
+Minor planet 4874 Burke, discovered by Eleanor Helin, was named after him when he retired from JPL.

 Outreach and education

-Burke was a faculty member of the International Space University since 1989.
+Burke was a faculty member of the International Space University from 1989.

-Burke and his wife, Caroline (Lin), were advisers at the founding conference of the Space Generation Advisory Council during UNISPACE III in Vienna and have participated in many Space Generation activities.
-Burke is an Honorary Board Member of SGAC.
+Burke and his wife Caroline were advisers at the founding conference of the Space Generation Advisory Council during UNISPACE III in Vienna and participated in many Space Generation activities.
+Burke was an honorary board member of SGAC.

-Burke has been involved with the Planetary Society from the beginning.
-He has been the technical editor of newsletter, "The Planetary Report" for many years.
+Burke was involved with the Planetary Society from the beginning.
+He was the technical editor of newsletter, "The Planetary Report" for many years.

+Death

+James Burke died on August 19, 2023, at the age of 97.